evilsocket/takuan/README.md

-Takuan is a system service that parses logs and dectects noisy attackers in order to build a blacklist database of known cyber offenders.
+Takuan is a system service that parses logs and detects noisy attackers in order to build a blacklist database of known cyber offenders.

 Periodic reports are saved to [this repository](https://github.com/evilsocket/takuan-reports) in CSV format for